wrbaldwin/da-week/Labs/Analyzing-Data-Streams.md

   ![Image](https://github.com/wrbaldwin/da-week/blob/master/Labs/img/ads/image047.jpg)

 Now, you can add some SQL queries to easily analyze the data that is being fed into the stream.

 12. In the Real time analytics section, click Go to SQL editor.

 13. Click on “Yes, start application” to start your kinesis analytics application.

   ![Image](https://github.com/wrbaldwin/da-week/blob/master/Labs/img/ads/image049.jpg)

 14. Erase the placeholder text in the SQL editor
 15. Copy the contents of the file named ‘anomaly_detection.sql’ from your lab package and paste it into the SQL editor.
-(You can find the same code in Appendix at the end of this document as well)

   ![Image](https://github.com/wrbaldwin/da-week/blob/master/Labs/img/ads/image051.jpg)